davisknight7/Subscription-Manager/Documentation/User.md

 - The 'previous' button takes you to the previous step.

 ## Step 3:
-- The last step will have a submit button, currently there is no functionality to this:
+- The last step will have a submit button.
+This button submits a request to Maxio to create a new customer with information added on the 'Account Creation' page, and then custom fields are added to that customer with the remaining entered information.
+It looks like this:
   ![Onboarding Step 1-1](./images/step1-onboarding-last-step.png)